 Kid friendly?
 Yes, all ages

-As of September 2021 the TH and trail entrance are still under construction.
-Within the first few minutes you will come to a trail split – make sure you stay right and follow “A Toll New World”.
+Within the first few minutes you will come to two trail splits – make sure you stay right at both and follow “A Toll New World”.
 Bikes may be approaching from the left.

 The trail heads West for about 3/4 mile, gradually switchbacking uphill.